 Working with new and expectant parents requires the continual assessment of safety and an effort to build as much support around the family as possible.

 The following tips are for assessing safety—particularly for new parents.
-Find more information specific to the safety assessment of children where there is parental alcohol or other drug use in the part on Safety assessment and planning.
+Find more information specific to the safety assessment of children where there is parental alcohol or other drug use in Safety assessment and safety planning.

 Assessing safety before a baby goes home